ReactiveCocoa/ReactiveCocoa/README.md

 Most operations in Rx borrow names from [LINQ](https://msdn.microsoft.com/en-us/library/bb397926.aspx), which uses terms reminiscient of relational databases, like `Select` and `Where`.

-Also in Rx, streams over time are known as `Observable`s, which parallels the `Enumerable` type in .NET.
-This could be confusing in Cocoa, because of Key-Value Observing and similar concepts.
+Streams over time are known as `Observable`s, which parallels the `Enumerable` type in .NET.

-RAC is focused on matching Swift naming first and foremost, with terms like `map` and `filter` instead.
+**RAC is focused on matching Swift naming first and foremost**, with terms like `map` and `filter` instead.
 Other naming differences are typically inspired by significantly better alternatives from [Haskell](https://www.haskell.org) or [Elm](http://elm-lang.org) (which is the primary source for the “signal”